Are there alternatives to the “wildly expensive” Sakhalin Bridge?

 April 5 2024 16: 49

 What nonsense?
 What does the population have to do with the bridge?
-The population travels by plane.
-Of course, if there was a bridge (tunnel, dam), then someone would go to the neighboring region.
-But these are just a few.
+The population flies by plane.
+Of course, if there was a bridge (tunnel, dam), then someone would travel to the neighboring region.
+But, these are few.
 Would you travel from Sakhalin to the European part?
-And existing ferries generally provide freight traffic.
-Besides, we are at war.
-Moreover, due to the fact that we have strained relations with Europe, cargo has gone to the east, which requires modernization of the BAM, the Trans-Siberian Railway, and the Far Eastern Railways.
-And this is not just a lot of money, but a huge amount of money.
+And the existing ferries generally provide freight traffic.
+In addition, we are at war.
+In addition, due to the fact that we have tension with Europe, freight has gone to the east, which requires modernization of the BAM, the Trans-Siberian Railway, and the Far Eastern Railways.
+And this is not just big money, but huge money.

 2. 0